 Psychology of Anger

 Anger is a natural and mostly automatic response to pain of one form or another (physical or emotional).
 Anger can occur when people don't feel well, feel rejected, feel threatened, or experience some loss.
 The type of pain does not matter; the important thing is that the pain experienced is unpleasant.
-Because anger never occurs in isolation but rather is necessarily preceded by pain feelings, it is often characterized as a 'secondhand' emotion.
+Because anger never occurs in isolation but rather occurs after pain feelings, it is often characterized as a 'secondhand' emotion.

 A Substitute Emotion